emklaehn/AO3-Project/README.md

 ---

 This is a project where I scrape and analyze data from AO3 (Archive of Our Own).
 AO3 is a popular website containing tons of fanfiction data.
-More of the data is discussed in the R Markdown code or Word document, called "AO3-final.Rmd" or "AO3-final.docx".
+More of the data is discussed in the R Markdown code or HTML, called "AO3-final.Rmd" or "AO3-final.html".

 ### Web Scraping the Data